15 Worst States to Live in If You Want Decent Health Care

-Accessible, quality health care is, somewhat ironically, hard to come by in the United States.
+Accessible, quality health care is hard to come by in the United States.
 America is one of the most advanced and wealthiest nations.
 And yet, many people find it difficult, if not impossible, to find a doctor or get treatment without having to file for some sort of financial aid.
 It’s not an equal playing field, either.
 Depending on where you live, you might have a much easier time receiving affordable care.

 Montana is a large, rural, Western state that lacks any major cities.
 There are sizable population clusters — Billings, Butte, Bozeman, and Missoula, for example — but many people live in areas far from hospitals or accessible care.
 This is one of the major reasons health care access and quality rank so low in Montana.
 Of the main three categories U.S. News used to develop its rankings, Montana didn’t make it any higher than 25 in any of them.

 Nevada, like Montana, is another large, rural, Western state.
 And as such, its residents have to deal with a lot of the same logistical hurdles Montana residents do.
 Specifically, medical facilities can be few and far between, and doctors and specialists are clustered in a handful of main population centers.
 In Nevada’s case, that includes cities, such as Las Vegas and Reno.
 Nevada’s highest ranking among U.S. News’ three categories was 27 in public health.

 Atlanta is the first of a slew of Southern states that constitute the bottom 15 on the U.S. News list.
 In fact, with a few exceptions, all of the remaining states are in the South.
 In terms of individual categories, Georgia was knocked the hardest in health care access, in which it ranked 45th in the country.
 Its best ranking was in health care quality, coming in 27th.